pvini07BR/3DSky/README.md

 On the beginning of main.c, there is a ConsoleMode variable.
 You can change its value to toggle between console on the top screen, or bottom screen, or neither.

-You can also provide your Bluesky login credentials to the Make arguments and go straight to the main scene, instead of having to go through the login scene everytime.
+You can also provide your Bluesky login credentials to the Make arguments to automatically login every time you launch up the program.
+(I plan on adding a way of saving the login credentials into a file in the future though)

 To do that, you compile with the following command:
 ```